localhots/clip/README.md

 # Clip

-Fast structured logging for .NET 9 / C# 13 with no dependencies.
+Fast structured logging for .NET 9 / C# 13.
+Very fast.
+Very opinionated.

 ## Why

-Most C# loggers make you pick between a familiar API and low overhead.
+Most C# loggers make you pick between a convenient API and low overhead.
 The familiar ones (Serilog, NLog, etc.) allocate 500–1500 bytes per call.
 Zero-alloc alternatives are verbose.
-Clip doesn't make you choose.

 Clip also skips the printf-style template strings that most loggers use.
 Instead, messages are plain strings and structured data goes in typed fields alongside them.
-Messages stay greppable, fields stay separate.

-The **ergonomic interface** takes anonymous objects and costs one small allocation (~40 bytes).
-The **zero-alloc interface** takes `Field` values on the stack and allocates nothing.
-Same output, separate pipelines — you pick which one to use at each call site.
+The **ergonomic interface** (`Clip.ILogger`) takes anonymous objects and costs one small allocation (~40 bytes).
+The **zero-alloc interface** (`Clip.IZeroLogger`) takes `Field` values on the stack and allocates nothing.
+Same output, separate pipelines.

 ## Speed

 Clip formats directly into pooled UTF-8 byte buffers.
 No intermediate strings, no allocations on the hot path, no background threads hiding latency.
-Log calls are synchronous by default — when the call returns, the message has been written.
+Log calls are synchronous by default, `BackgroundSink` can be used for async.

-Filtered calls (below minimum level) are free — the level check is inlined, and BenchmarkDotNet can't even measure a cost.
+Filtered calls (below minimum level) are free — the level check is inlined and nothing else runs.
+MEL's source-generated `[LoggerMessage]` variant gets filtered calls down to ~0.6 ns, somehow still measurably slower than Clip.
+That's the one scenario where source generation significantly outperforms standard MEL.

-The zero-alloc interface with five fields runs in ~55 ns with zero heap allocations.
-The ergonomic interface runs in ~76 ns with a single 40-byte Gen0 allocation.
-For context, Serilog takes ~850 ns and allocates ~970 bytes for the same work.
+The zero-alloc interface with five fields runs in ~138 ns with zero heap allocations.
+The ergonomic interface runs in ~176 ns with a 72-byte Gen0 allocation.
+For context, MEL takes ~807 ns and allocates ~808 bytes for the same work.

-Async is opt-in via `BackgroundSink`.

 Full results in [docs/COMPARE.md](docs/COMPARE.md).
-Run `make bench` (~40 minutes) to generate comparison data and charts. `make pdf` renders PDFs.
+To run the benchmarks:

+- `make bench` takes ~40 minutes
+- `make pdf` produces nice PDFs with charts and notes

 ## Design

 **Fields, not templates.** Messages are plain strings.
 Structured data goes in fields alongside the message, not interpolated into it.
-Messages stay greppable regardless of field values.
 Sinks get typed field data directly.

 ```csharp
 // Serilog — template parsed at runtime, field position matters